-If you were a pedestrian hit by a car, you should contact a Glen Oaks pedestrian accident attorney as soon as possible to discuss your legal options and what compensation may be available.
+If you were a pedestrian hit by a car, you should contact a Glen Oaks pedestrian accident attorney’s team as soon as possible to discuss your legal options and what compensation may be available.

-If you were a pedestrian who was been hit by a car, you should immediately call 911, or ask someone to call for you.
+If you were a pedestrian who was hit by a car, you should immediately call 911 or ask someone to call for you.